objectives materials technology background activities assessment resources

 8th Grade Explorations and Extensions

-1. Use a "David Letterman Show" set-up, "To Tell the Truth," or "Name that Artist"--some kind of game show format--and prepare a set-up to role-play a "guest legend" segment.
+1. Use a "David Letterman Show", "To Tell the Truth," or "Name That Artist"--some kind of game show format--and prepare a set-up to role-play a "guest legend" segment.
 For "David Letterman," do a one-on-one interview and a lip-sync performance (or a live performance).
 For "To Tell the Truth," prepare questions to quiz a guest performer about the facts of his or her life.
 For "Name That Artist," present factual clues to a game show contestant who will have to guess the name of the artist.

 2. Are any of these music legends in your textbooks?
 If so, how thorough and correct is the information?
-Write a social-studies textbook entry on one or more traditional Louisiana music legends.
+Write a social studies textbook entry on one or more traditional Louisiana music legends.
 You may illustrate it with a photo, drawing, map, or other graphic.

 4. Design a website for your favorite musician.